azer/prova-retired/README.md

 ## Running On PhantomJS Headlessly

-If you have PhantomJS installed in your system, run fox with `-bv` parameters to run the tests headlessly;
+If you have PhantomJS installed in your system, run prova with `-bv` parameters to run the tests headlessly;

 ```bash
 $ fox -bv